 - Standing for long periods of time

-Ordinarily, MLSC course in the certificate program are not approved for transfer from other institutions except with approval of the department chair.
-The following courses must be taken in the year immediately preceding the final (clinical) year:
+Ordinarily, the following courses are not accepted from other institutions, except with approval of the department chair.
+These courses must be taken during the year immediately preceding the senior year:

 In addition to being evaluated through the use of written examinations and assignments, class participation and practical examinations, medical laboratory science students are also evaluated with respect to their professional qualities.
-The instructors in most medical laboratory science courses complete a written evaluation of each student.
-Students who fail to comply with the rules and regulations of the department with respect to immunizations, health insurance, safety, honesty or whose conduct or health is unsatisfactory may be dismissed from the MLSC certificate program.
+Most medical laboratory science courses include an instructor-written evaluation of each student.
+Students who fail to comply with the rules and regulations of the department with respect to immunizations, health insurance, safety, honesty or whose conduct or health is unsatisfactory may be dismissed from the MLSC major.

-During the final (clinical) year, students are subject to academic and professional policies of the department as well as the rules and regulations of the affiliating clinical facility to which they are assigned.
-Students who are in violation of the rules and regulations of the clinical facility are subject to dismissal from that facility.
-This action is under the jurisdiction of the authorities of that institution in consultation with the university's department chair.
+During the senior year, students are subject to academic and professional policies of the department as well as the rules and regulations of the affiliating clinical facility to which they are assigned.
+Students in the senior year who are in violation of the rules and regulations of the clinical facility are subject to dismissal from that facility.
+This action is under the jurisdiction of the authorities of that institution in consultation with the university department chair.

-In medical laboratory science courses, a student who in any way acts dishonestly in class assignments or examinations is in violation of the Health Sciences Professional Academic Honesty policy may be subject to dismissal from the certificate program.
+In medical laboratory science courses, students who in any way acts dishonestly in class assignments or examinations are in violation of the University Academic Misconduct Policy and are subject to the procedures outlined within the policy, and may be subject to dismissal from the program.

-For the safety of patients, peers and themselves, students are required to dress appropriately while attending clinical laboratory science sessions for all courses.
+For the safety of patients, peers and themselves, students are required to dress appropriately while attending medical laboratory science sessions for all courses.

-Successful program progression requires students to complete each term in a lock-step sequence with a grade of C or higher in all courses in the certificate program.
-Each course is only offered once each academic year and should a student fall out of sequence, they will be delayed one year to continue.
-Students who fail to maintain progress necessary to meet the minimum requirements because of grade point average or excessive failure (F or U) grades are subject to review by the MLSC Progress and Promotions Committee, and they may be dismissed from the MLSC certificate program.
+Successful program progression requires students to complete each term in a lock-step sequence with a grade of C or higher in all major courses.
+Each course is only offered once each academic year and should students fall out of sequence, they are delayed one year to continue.
+Students who fail to maintain progress necessary to meet the minimum requirements because of grade point average or excessive failure grades (F or U) are subject to review by the MLSC Progress and Promotions Committee, and they may be dismissed from the MLSC major.

-During the final (clinical) year the academic actions taken are varied in severity dependent upon the scholastic and/or professional deficiency.
-These actions are the following: written warning, clinical academic warning, clinical academic censure and required to withdraw.
-The method of making up unacceptable grades during the final year which have resulted in the issuing of an action of clinical academic warning or clinical academic censure are determined by mutual agreement between the university department chair and the affiliation clinical program director.
-The MLSC Progress and Promotion Committee prescribes, in writing, conditions under which these students are allowed to continue.
-Students who do not meet the conditions thus stipulated are dismissed from the certificate program.
+During the senior year, the academic actions are varied in severity dependent upon the scholastic and/or professional deficiency.
+These actions are the following: written academic warning, clinical academic warning, clinical censure and required to withdraw.
+The method of making up unacceptable grades during the senior year, which have resulted in the issuing of an action of clinical academic warning or clinical censure, are determined by mutual agreement between the university department chair and the affiliation clinical program director.
+The MLSC Progress and Promotions Committee prescribes, in writing, conditions under which these students are allowed to continue.
+Students who do not meet the conditions thus stipulated are dismissed from the MLSC major.

-Students must have a criminal background check prior to beginning their clinical assignments.
+Junior students must have a criminal background check prior to beginning their clinical assignments.
 Some clinical sites may have requirements beyond those of the university (e.g. physical examination, drug testing, etc.).
-Students are expected to participate in the state clinical laboratory science conference during the final (clinical) year of the program.
+Seniors are expected to participate in the profession's state conference.